-And speaking of size, the best way to describe Kangaroo Island is by dividing it into two parts by drawing a vertical line down its centre.
-The eastern half of Kangaroo Island is where the port, and the major towns are located.
+And speaking of size, Kangaroo Island can be looked at by dividing it into two parts by drawing a vertical line down its centre.
+The eastern half is where the port, and the major towns are located.
 Whereas the western half is more wild and natural.
 It’s where Flinders Chase National Park and the other sanctuaries are located.

 Although the best way to explore the island is by yourself in a car, you can also hop onto a guided tour bus.
 Let’s talk about both options.

 We highly recommend renting a car and driving around yourself on Kangaroo Island.
 It’s really the best way to explore everything that the island has to offer, and at your own pace.Find the best car rental deals in Australia

 There are no taxis on the island and the coach service provided by SeaLink only runs between Penneshaw, American River and Kingscote.
 These are towns located on the eastern part of the island.